-The Company's subsidiaries include two Romanian companies, WinMagazin S.A. and WinMarkt Management S.r.I., which, however, do not have any impact on the current structure of IGD's Governance.
+The Company's subsidiaries include two Romanian companies, WinMagazin S.A. and WinMarkt Management S.r.l., which, however, do not have any impact on the current structure of IGD's Governance.

-3.4 // BOARD OF DIRECTORS
+3.3 // BOARD OF DIRECTORS

-3.4.1 ROLE OF THE BOARD OF DIRECTORS
+3.3 ROLE OF THE BOARD OF DIRECTORS